tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04c_realize_implement.md

 2. Commited code: https://github.com/tbz-neil-devlin/m431_demo_database/commit/e48ffca1372c8446c3149ac05bf226a7397bc693
 ![pickword][implement13]

-## Implement create-word-database.c function insertWord [issue 37]
+## Implement create a long list of words [issue 37]
 1. I scanned a page from a book "Lawful Occasions", page 60.
-2. Using Linux & a "sed* commanc I converted all spaces into newlines "\n" thus creating a long list [many-words.txt].
+2. Using Linux & a "sed* command I converted all spaces into newlines "\n" thus creating a long list [many-words.txt].
 ![pickword][implement14]

+## Implement testcases for word-picker [issue 32]
+1. Using the flowchart, the requirements and my initial test matrix I wrote the testcases.
+![testcase][tesctase03]
+![testcase][tesctase03]

+## Implement testcases for create-word-database [issue 33]
+1. Using the flowchart, the requirements and my initial test matrix I wrote the testcases.
+![testcase][tesctase03]
+![testcase][tesctase03]

 # References